DarrenPaulWright/display-value/README.md

 <br><a name="displayValue"></a>

 ### displayValue(value, [settings]) ⇒ <code>string</code>
-> Takes any javascript value and returns a human readable string representation of that value.
-Designed for use in test messages, -0 is rendered as '-0', strings are wrapped in single quotes, and Arrays and Objects are passed through JSON.stringify.
+> Designed for use in test messages, displayValue takes a javascript value and returns a human readable string representation of that value.
+>
+> Notes:
+> - -0 is rendered as -0
+> - strings are wrapped in single quotes
+> -  Arrays and Objects are passed through JSON.stringify
+> - Array-like values such as arguments are handled like Arrays
+> - Object-like values such as ClientRect and DOMRect are handled like Objects

 | Param | Type | Default | Description |